jaredly/jnew/test/posts/practical-comparison-of-ai-agents.md

   - relatedly, does it make changes that are wrong or invalid?
   - does it understand the prompt, or do I have to reword things?
 - **Verbosity:** how much text does it expect me to read? (lower is better)
-- **Babysitting:** do I have to prompt it to actually make the changes suggested, or does it take the initiative?
+- **Babysitting:** do I have to prompt it to actually make the changes suggested or fix linter errors, or does it take the initiative?

 I'll also track how many important correct changes it was able to make to the schema:

 - Adding an entity to track `Vote`s
-- Making it so an Artist can be marked as a `Super Admin` (either via a flag or a `role` enum)
+- Making it so an Artist can be marked as a "super admin" (either via a flag or a `role` enum)
 - Adding an entity to track user `Session`s
 - Converting the `Event`'s `phase` attribute to an `enum`